-Adherence to building level guidelines regarding cell phones is expected and should not interfere with job performance and/or duties.
-Policy formation related to usage is being discussed.
+Adherence to building level guidelines regarding cell phones (authorized by Board Policy 7320) is expected.
+Employee use of cell phones should not interfere with job performance and/or duties.

 INTERNET USAGE AND ETIQUETTE

 Employees should be aware that any files stored in home directories or on the local hard drive(s) and any Internet activity may be screened, supervised or viewed by school and system staff.
 Employees should not expect any privacy in these files.